Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

-Falling behind on mortgage payments in Arkansas activates a non-judicial foreclosure process with a 60-day minimum notice period and no post-sale redemption.
+Falling behind on mortgage payments in Arkansas activates a non-judicial foreclosure process governed by A.C.A. § 18-50-101 through § 18-50-117.
+Under A.C.A. § 18-50-104, the trustee must record a notice of default and intention to sell — after which 60 days must pass before any sale can occur.
 Arkansas's timeline is longer than Tennessee or Alabama — but it is still a fast, no-redemption process where the pre-notice period is the only window with adequate time for the modification to complete without depending on a servicer-granted postponement.
-Every option must be exercised before the trustee sale.
+Every option must be exercised before the trustee sale, because no post-sale redemption period exists under A.C.A. § 18-50-107.

 30 to 90 days delinquent: Servicer outreach begins.
 Every program accessible.
 No notice filed.
 Best window — complete application here can prevent the notice from ever being filed.

-60-day notice filed: The formal clock is running.
-Complete application may still trigger protections but a postponement is needed for modification to complete.
+A.C.A. § 18-50-104 notice recorded: The 60-day formal clock is running.
+Certified mail notice goes to all parties within 30 days; newspaper publication runs once per week for four consecutive weeks, with the final publication at least 10 days before sale.
+A complete application may still trigger protections but a postponement is needed for modification to complete.
 Reinstatement available before the sale.

 Trustee sale: Deed transfers.
 No post-sale redemption.
 Ownership permanently terminated.